 Reconsideration or Review of an Appellate Court Decision.
 The provisions in Rules 31.20 and 31.21 relating to motions for reconsideration and petitions for review in criminal appeals govern motions for reconsideration and petitions for review of an appellate court decision entered under section (k).

 Return of the Record.
-After a petition for review is resolved, the appellate clerk must return the record to the trial court clerk.
+After the disposition of the petition for review, the appellate clerk must return the record to the trial court clerk.

 Notice to the Victim.
 Upon the victim’s request, the State must notify the victim of any action taken by the appellate court.